Open-EO/openeo.org/documentation/1.0/developers/backends/opendatacube.md

 First of all, you should read carefully the [getting started guide for service providers](./getting-started.md).

 Please note: OpenDataCube is not an openEO back-end, but can be part of the infrastructure for the data management part.
+In detail it can be used as data source for [EO-Data-Discovery](https://api.openeo.org/#tag/EO-Data-Discovery) and e.g. in combination with a dask cluster as processing backend for [Data-Processing](https://api.openeo.org/#tag/Data-Processing).
+In any case a REST interface must be available in front of ODC to properly answer OpenEO requests.

-Currently the EODC back-end uses ODC....
+Currently the EODC back-end uses ODC.

-There are three main repositories involved with ODC:
+There are three main repositories involved with ODC / OpenEO:
 1. Python process graph parser [openeo-pg-parser-python](https://github.com/openeo-pg-parser-python)
 2. openEO process mapper [openeo-odc](https://github.com/openeo-odc)
 3. Python implementation of openEO processes [openeo-processes-python](https://github.com/openeo-processes-python)